-US and Canadian vistors, request a FREE SAMPLE of our CTAB based SYNERGY™ 2.0 Plant DNA Extraction Kit HERE.
+US and Canadian vistors, can request a FREE SAMPLE of our CTAB based SYNERGY™ 2.0 Plant DNA Extraction Kit.

-Isolating DNA from plant tissues can be very challenging as the biochemistry between divergent plant species can be extreme.
-Unlike animal tissues where the same tissue type from different species usually have similar characteristics, plants can have variable levels of metabolites and structural biomolecules.
-Polysaccharides and polyphenols are two classes of plant biomolecules that vary widely between species and are very problematic when isolating DNA.
+Isolating Deoxyribonucleic Acid (DNA) from plant tissues can be challenging as the biochemistry between divergent plant species can be extremely different.
+Unlike animal tissues where the same tissue type from different species usually has similar characteristics, plant tissue can have variable levels of metabolites and structural biomolecules.
+Polysaccharides and polyphenols are two classes of plant biomolecules that vary significantly between species and are problematic when isolating DNA.
 Contaminating polysaccharides and polyphenols can interfere with manipulations of DNA following isolation.

 Plant samples can be prepared by cryogenically grinding tissue in a mortar and pestle after chilling in liquid nitrogen.
 Freeze dried plants can be ground at room temperature.
 In either case, a fine powder is best for extracting DNA.